How to Ferment Vegetables: A Beginner’s Guide

 So those are the basics of how to ferment vegetables.

-It’s important to do your homework when it comes to fermenting different types of food.
-Mainly because the fermentation time varies from vegetable to vegetable but also because the process can look a bit different for foods like cabbage.
+It’s important to do your homework regarding fermenting different types of food, mainly because the fermentation time varies from vegetable to vegetable and because the process can look a bit different for foods like cabbage.

-Like I mentioned earlier, instead of creating a saltwater brine, you shred the cabbage up and massage the salt into it.
-By doing that you release the juices that are in the cabbage which when combined with the salt basically creates its own brine.
+As I mentioned earlier, instead of creating a saltwater brine, you shred the cabbage and massage the salt into it.
+By doing that, you release the cabbage’s juices, which, when combined with the salt, basically creates its own brine.

-But with that being said, I think it’s very important to have a basic understanding of what fermenting vegetables generally entails.
-Because the information I’ve just given you applies to most vegetables.
+However, I think it’s very important to have a basic understanding of what fermenting vegetables generally entails because the information I’ve just given you applies to most vegetables.

-I hope you found this guide on how to ferment vegetables helpful.
+I hope you found this guide on fermenting vegetables helpful.
 Fermenting vegetables isn’t as hard as some people think.

 But remember, never eat fermented vegetables that smell rancid or have visible mold.
 Please let me know if you have any questions about how to ferment vegetables.